American Sports Network: 2016–17

 During the 2016-17 season, ASN televised live events from the following NCAA Division I conferences:

 In addition to the above conferences, ASN acquired the rights to University of Massachusetts Minutemen football games for the 2016 season, and retained the rights to air the Arizona Bowl college football bowl game.
 ASN also had the rights to the D2 Game of the Week and televised NCAA Division II football and men's and women's basketball on their network during 2016-17.

-List of affiliates
+Affiliates

 American Sports Network telecasts were aired primarily on stations owned or managed by Sinclair Broadcast Group; this included stations operated by the firm under local marketing agreements or similar pacts, which itself included stations owned by companies such as Cunningham Broadcasting, Deerfield Media, and Howard Stirk Holdings among others.
 These telecasts were not always scheduled to appear on a station's main digital subchannel nor on a fixed single station where Sinclair owned and/or managed more than one station.
-In addition to the Sinclair stations, ASN's events (and Stadium after that), were also been syndicated to other broadcasters.
+In addition to the Sinclair stations, ASN's events (and Stadium after that), were also syndicated to other broadcasters.